Every City in the USA

 2019 513,624 July 1, 2019

-What's the median income in Sacramento?
+What is the median household income in Sacramento?

 Median household income is 12% above the U.S. median ($87,321 vs $77,719); 13.9% live in poverty — 1.4 points above the 12.5% U.S. rate.